-Reductions from Sustainable Communities Strategies Pursuant to SB 375.6 This initial guidance focused on the technical aspects of the regional modeling and supporting analysis related to GHG emission reduction quantification.
+Sustainable Communities Strategies Pursuant to SB 375.6 This initial guidance focused primarily on the technical aspects of the regional modeling and supporting analysis related to GHG emission reduction quantification.

-In 2018, the California Air Resources Board (CARB) updated the SB 375 GHG emission reduction targets for the first time since the passage of SB 375.
-GHG emission reduction targets increased for most of the MPOs from the original targets set in 2010, and the Board provided new direction regarding how SCSs are evaluated pursuant to SB 375 GHG emission reduction targets.
+In 2018, the CARB updated the SB 375 GHG emission reduction targets for the first time since the first targets were set in 2010.
+The 2018 GHG emission reduction targets increased for most of the MPOs from the original targets set in 2010.
+At that time the Board also provided new direction to CARB staff regarding how SCSs are evaluated pursuant to SB 375 GHG emission reduction targets.
 Specifically, the Board directed CARB staff to place greater attention on the strategies, key actions, and investments committed by the MPOs.
 The Board also directed CARB staff to develop additional reporting and tracking guidance.

 In the 10 years since SB 375 passed, CARB has evaluated about 25 SCSs.
 Through these evaluations, CARB staff have gained additional insight and understanding of the MPOs' RTP/SCS development process.
 During this period, MPOs have identified barriers to implementation and learned what strategies reduce GHG emissions throughout each region.
-Consistent with the Board's direction and building on the last 10 years of experience, CARB is issuing updated guidance to establish a strategybased SCS Evaluation Process, with a focus on the efforts MPOs are making to plan for more sustainable communities.
+Consistent with the Board's direction and building on the last 10 years of experience, CARB is issuing updated guidance to establish a strategy-based SCS Evaluation Process, with a focus on the efforts MPOs are making to plan for more sustainable communities.
 This guidance document, SCS Program and Evaluation Guidelines, is intended to clarify the scope of the updated strategy-based SCS Evaluation Process, which consists of the following four key components: Tracking Implementation (SB 150), Policy Commitments, Incremental Progress, and Equity (Figure 1).
-When taken together, these four components constitute the SCS Evaluation Staff Report prepared by CARB staff.
+Collectively, these four components constitute the SCS Evaluation Staff Report prepared by CARB staff.
 However, the Policy Commitments component is the only component used by CARB staff as the basis for accepting or rejecting the MPO's SB 375 GHG emission reduction target determination (MPO's determination).
-The other three reporting components (Tracking Implementation (SB 150).
-Incremental Progress, and Equity) are included to identify the effectiveness of prior SCS implementation and increase overall transparency of the SCS for the public and other stakeholders.
+The other three reporting components (Tracking Implementation (SB 150), Incremental Progress, and Equity) are included to identify the effectiveness of prior SCS implementation and increase overall transparency of the SCS for the public and other stakeholders.